tszheichoi/spatiotemporal-representativeness-of-aeronet-sites/README.md

 ![](plots/spatiotemporal_correlation_for_all_sites.png)

 ### ⏱️ How is Temporal Representativeness Estimated
-For the quantification of temporal representativeness, a similar approach is adopted with the computation of the *auto*-correlation on the AERONET τ<sub>550</sub> time series.
+For quantifying temporal representativeness, a similar approach is adopted with the computation of the *auto*-correlation on the AERONET τ<sub>550</sub> time series.
 Auto-correlation assesses the self-similarity of a time series.
 Unlike cross-correlation where one considers the correlation of τ<sub>550</sub> against τ<sub>550</sub> at various distances away from the site, here one looks at the correlation of τ<sub>550</sub> against itself at various temporal lags.
 The auto-correlation is computed from zero-lag to 60-minute-lag, at one-minute resolution for the entire available τ<sub>550</sub> time series for each site.
 Sampling rates of AERONET τ<sub>550</sub> vary from site to site.
 While some sites attempt measurements only once every 15 minutes, most sites make measurements approximately every 3 minutes with a measurement sequence that is under a minute each.
 Therefore, one should only interpret auto-correlation that is at least 3 minutes in lag.

-The results are shown in the bottom panels of figure above for each of the eight sites.
+The results are shown in the bottom panels of the figure above for each of the eight sites.
 At zero-lag, by definition, the auto-correlation is one.
 As increasingly greater temporal lags are considered, the auto-correlation fluctuates, but generally decreases with increasing lag.
 Note that positive and negative lags are symmetric by construction.

 From these curves, each site's temporal representativeness can be determined by examining the lag at which the auto-correlation first drops below a threshold.
 For instance, although Mount Chacaltaya is the least spatially representative amongst the eight sites in the figure, its temporal representativeness is one of the highest.
 Its auto-correlation first drops below 0.5 at a lag of 40 minutes.
 This indicates that the aerosol conditions over the valleys of Mount Chacaltaya are relatively stable, which is unsurprising given its elevation of over 5 km a.s.l.
 On the other hand, Capo Verde, despite being the most spatially representative site amongst the eight, has its time series auto-correlation drop below 0.5 at a 3-minute-lag.
 This indicates generally higher aerosol temporal variability over the site.

 ### 🛰️ Representativeness as a Tool for Colocation
 Having established the spatial and temporal representativeness of each of the AERONET sites, it can now be exploited for the purpose of observation colocation.
 Instead of using a fixed area and temporal window for match searching, a set correlation threshold is specified.
-For spatial matching, any measurements falling within the set correlation contour will be considered a match in space.
+For spatial matching, any measurements falling within the selected correlation contour will be considered a match in space.
 Similarly, for a given correlation threshold, one may seek the time lag at which the auto-correlation first falls below the said threshold.
 Any measurement falling within such ± time lag will be considered a match in time.
 In other words, dynamically varying spatial and temporal bounds are achieved, depending on each site's representativeness.

 It has been decided that a 0.95 threshold for the spatial correlation and a 0.6 threshold for the temporal correlation should be used.
 In general, there are two extremes to consider.
 If the thresholds are too tight, there will be an insufficient sample size, and the statistics will be weak.
 On the other hand, if the thresholds are too relaxed, one risks `polluting' the dataset with measurements that are too far away in space and time, thus compromising the statistics as well.